Our Complaints Policy

 1. We will send you a letter acknowledging receipt of your complaint within seven days of receiving it, enclosing a copy of this procedure.

 2. We will then investigate your complaint.
 This will normally involve passing your complaint to our Complaint Handling Director, David Richards, who will review your matter and speak to the member of staff/fee earner who acted for you.
-If your complaint is against David Richards, Jonathan Carr will investigate your complaint.
+If your complaint is against David Richards, Martin Miller will investigate your complaint.

 3. Depending on the nature of the complaint you may invited to a meeting to discuss and hopefully resolve your complaint, if it is considered that such a meeting is in the best interests of both parties, and will facilitate a resolution.
 If appropriate you will be invited to attend a meeting within 14 days of sending you the acknowledgement letter.

 4. Should a meeting take place, then within seven days of the meeting, we will write to you to confirm what took place and any solutions that have been agreed with you.

 5. If a meeting is not considered appropriate then we will explain why we do not believe a meeting is necessary.
 In these circumstances we will send you a detailed written reply to your complaint, including suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.